DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Revision History

-The Revision History feature allows users to review the complete history of changes made to a particular segment.
+User can review the complete history of changes made to a particular segment.

 ![revision](./images/Revisionhistory.png)